Guide to business credit card rewards

 If you travel frequently, you’ll likely get the most value out of a travel rewards business card.
 Many travel rewards programs incentivize travel-related spending, so you could earn and redeem miles at a higher rate for travel compared to other redemption options.
 Travel rewards cards often offer additional perks for business travel too, like airport lounge access.

 Even if you don’t travel often now, you may still earn miles for everyday purchases.
-So if you see more frequent travel in your business’s future, a travel rewards card may still be a good choice.
+So if you see more frequent travel in your business’s future, a travel rewards card could be a good choice.

 4. Factor in how much you may want to offset your expenses

-Cash back rewards are generally easier to redeem toward purchases.
-If you’d prefer to use rewards to offset expenses, keep your credit card balance low or reinvest in your business, a cash back rewards card could be for you.
-And unlike points and miles, there’s usually no need to calculate how much your cash rewards are worth.
+Business cash back rewards are generally easier to redeem for purchases.
+If you’d prefer to use rewards to offset expenses, keep your credit card balance low or reinvest in your business, a business cash back rewards card could be for you.
+And unlike with points and miles, there’s usually no need to calculate how much your cash rewards are worth.

 Regardless of the reward type, there are other aspects to consider when creating a rewards and spending strategy.
 To maximize your business credit card rewards, consider the following:

-• Take advantage of introductory offers.
 Business credit cards sometimes offer an introductory rewards bonus to entice new customers.
-For example, Capital One business cards often have special offers like one-time cash bonuses or bonus miles when you spend a certain amount within the first months of opening your card.
+For example, Capital One business cards often have special offers, like one-time cash bonuses or bonus miles when you spend a certain amount within the first months of opening your card.

-• Compare your redemption options.
-Consider what rewards will have the biggest impact on your business spending.
-For example, fixed cash back percentages can help you save on large expenses.
-But the ability to redeem miles may be best if business travel is a priority for your company.
+Consider what rewards, such as cash back or travel rewards, will have the biggest impact on your business spending.
+For example, fixed cash back percentages can help you save on large expenses, while the ability to redeem miles may be best if business travel is a priority for your company.

-• Use additional card benefits to the fullest.
-Cash back, miles and points aren’t the only benefits a business credit card offers.
-Some provide perks like access to exclusive events, premium travel lounges and extended warranty protection.
-For example, the Capital One Venture X Business card offers a $300 travel credit, a complimentary Priority Pass™ membership and up to $100 toward Global Entry or TSA PreCheck®.
+Cash back, miles and points aren’t the only benefits a business card offers.
+Some provide perks like access to exclusive events and premium travel lounges as well as extended warranty protection.
+For example, the Capital One Venture X Business card offers a $300 travel credit, complimentary access to Capital One and Priority Pass™ airport lounges, and up to $120 toward Global Entry or TSA PreCheck®.

 Business rewards credit cards from Capital One

-Capital One offers a range of rewards cards that cater to the needs of your business.
+Capital One offers a range of rewards cards that meet the needs of your business.
 Explore options that focus on cash back, travel rewards, high spending and more.

 As a Capital One business cardholder, you also have access to additional benefits, such as:

-Learn more about business credit card rewards with these frequently asked questions:
+Learn more about business credit card rewards with the answers to these frequently asked questions.

 In general, employees with company credit cards can earn rewards.
-But it’s up to their employer whether they may redeem the rewards.
+But it’s up to their employer to decide whether they may redeem the rewards.

 With Capital One, you can add employees to your business credit card account as authorized users or account managers for free.
 They’ll receive their own cards but aren’t responsible for making payments.
 Employee cards can help your business earn rewards faster, simplify expense reporting and eliminate reimbursement paperwork.
 Learn how Capital One can help you manage employee credit cards.

-Choosing the right business rewards credit card should help you earn valuable rewards that can reduce your overall costs.
+Choosing the right business rewards credit card could help you earn valuable rewards that can reduce overall costs.
 Whether you travel frequently or have miscellaneous expenses, how you spend and redeem rewards may influence the program you choose.

-If you’re ready to start getting rewarded for the purchases your company makes, compare Capital One business cards today.
+If you’re ready to start getting rewarded for the purchases you make for your company, compare Capital One business cards today.
+You can even see if you’re pre-approved, with no impact on your personal credit score.